cdk8s-team/cdk8s/rfc/no-code-synthesis.md

 app.synth()
 ```

 Here, I am introducing two keys that are `dependencies` and `initialization` that can be substituted with [sscaff](https://github.com/cdklabs/node-sscaff) which substitute values based on keys it encounters in the template.
-We can get these values based on the inputs passed in the `args.yaml` file.
+We can get these values based on the inputs passed in the `args.yaml` file and the library URL specified by the user.

 For instance, the following would be substituted based on what language we are working with,
 - `{{ dependencies }}`: `from cdk8s_jenkins import Jenkins`.